flq/flq.github.io/markdown/2008/2008-11-4-Havent-digested-C3-Brace-yourself-for-V4!.md

 Just now, posts are coming up highlighting information available on new language features - a good moment for me to gather some links...

 1. The dynamic keyword:
     For an interesting example introducing the dynamic Keyword, making an XMLNode behave like an instance with properties, [go here](http://mark.michaelis.net/Blog/DynamicallyTypedObjectsWithC40.aspx).
 Such stuff may allow to do duck typing: Some sort of ad-hoc bolting on of an interface.
 For some comments on that, [go here](http://msmvps.com/blogs/jon_skeet/archive/2008/10/30/c-4-0-dynamic-lt-t-gt.aspx).
-2.  <p>The Dynamic language runtime appears to become a first class citizen in the CLR.
+2. The Dynamic language runtime appears to become a first class citizen in the CLR.
 Wonderful new possibilities (and great bugs) are waiting for us to discover!

 3. Parallel extensions for .NET is most likely becoming a part of the .NET Framework.
 At some point such things may appear in the language...